Tamerlan-Melikau/BSUIR/OAiP/LR6/README.md

 # Hash Table Implementation in C++

-A C++ program that stores and searches person records using a hash table, where a person's height serves as the key.
+A C++ program for managing person records using a hash table

 ## Features